 There are also malls around town that offer the chain store type shopping if what you need can't be found at the high-end stores in Charleston Place or King Street.
 Mt.
 Pleasant, just outside of Charleston offers The Towne Centre shopping mall.
 The Citadel Mall is near downtown on Sam Rittenberg Blvd. and the Northwoods Mall anchors many other shopping plaza and stand-alone stores on Northwoods Blvd. in North Charleston.
 Summerville has a couple of plaza malls off Rte.
 26 on Rte 17A where stores like Belk and Kohl's, World Market and Pier 1 Imports can be found.

-Shopping the Outlying Areas The galleries in Charleston are renowned for the quality, variety and technique they offer.
+The galleries in Charleston are renowned for the quality, variety and technique they offer.
 What is not so popularly known is that some outlying towns such as Mt.
 Pleasant, Summerville and Walterboro also have art galleries, some of which are owned, in cooperation, by the very same artists you'll find in Charleston.
 That's right, the same artists, the same quality work, but perhaps offered for a price commensurate with the overhead of an outlying area.
 Now that's worth the drive.
 When I mention art galleries, I'm talking not only about two-dimensional paintings, I'm talking about hand-crafted items from glass blowing to jewelry, photography, pottery, woven baskets and rugs, wood carving, cultural art and more.
 These professional, quality crafted items can be found in Walterboro's Folk Art Gallery, in particular, for extremely reasonable prices.
 So if you go antique hunting in Walterboro, be sure to stop in to the Gallery there.
 Or if you go antique hunting in Summerville, stop into the Art Central Gallery there.
 Or if you find yourself in the art galleries of Mt.
 Pleasant, be sure to go to Old Mt.
 Pleasant town Center to visit the boutique antiques and galleries there.
 Johns Island and James Island also have galleries and shops worth a look.

 Tanger Outlet Stores are fabulous for shopping!
 Shop Tanger Outlet Center in Charleston, SC and buy direct from over 90 brand name manufacturer and designer outlet stores.
 To book a room in North Charleston, please use our Stay with affordable hotels in North Charleston.